EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Conclusion

 \section{Conclusion}

-We introduced EgoGrasp, the first method to reconstruct world-space hand–object interactions (W-HOI) from egocentric monocular videos captured by dynamic cameras in the wild.
-Our multi-stage framework integrates a robust pre-processing pipeline built on recent spatial intelligence models, a template-free whole-body HOI prior instantiated with decoupled diffusion models, and a multi-objective test-time optimization paradigm enforcing temporal consistency and global trajectory alignment.
+We introduced EgoGrasp, the first method to reconstruct world-space hand–object interactions (W-HOI) from egocentric monocular videos captured by dynamic cameras.
+Our multi-stage framework integrates a robust pre-processing pipeline built on vision foundation models, an body-guided prior diffusion model for hand estimation, and a template-free object 6DoF estimation pipline based on an HOI diffusion model.
 EgoGrasp yields accurate, physically plausible, and temporally coherent W-HOI trajectories that generalize beyond single-object and template constraints.
-Experiments on challenging in-the-wild sequences of H2O and HOI4D datasets demonstrate state-of-the-art performance under severe camera motion and hand-object occlusion.
+Experiments on H2O and HOI4D datasets demonstrate its advanced performance under long-range motion and severe hand-object occlusion.
+Looking ahead, we plan to explore more streamlined feed-forward architectures for modeling world-space human–object interaction, with the goal of reducing reliance on preprocessing while preserving accuracy and robustness.

-\mypara{Limitations \& future work.} The performance of EgoGrasp still depends on the quality of preprocessing results — instability in upstream steps can affect final results.
-The current pipeline includes several modules, leaving room for simplification.
-Moreover, mesh generation relies on informative keyframes, and heavy occlusion can make reliable reconstruction difficult.
-Our future work will focus on developing more streamlined feed-forward model.